Proximal Policy Gradient Arborescence for Quality Diversity Reinforcement Learning: Abstract

 \section{Abstract}

-Training generally capable agents that perform well in unseen dynamic environments is a long-term goal of robot learning.
-Quality Diversity Reinforcement Learning (QD-RL) is an emerging class of reinforcement learning (RL) algorithms that blend insights from Quality Diversity (QD) and RL to produce a collection of high performing and behaviorally diverse policies with respect to a behavioral embedding.
-Existing QD-RL approaches have thus far taken advantage of sample-efficient \textit{off-policy} RL algorithms.
-However, recent advances in high-throughput, massively parallelized robotic simulators have opened the door for algorithms that can take advantage of such parallelism, and it is unclear how to scale existing off-policy QD-RL methods to these new data-rich regimes.
-In this work, we take the first steps to combine \textit{on-policy} RL methods, specifically Proximal Policy Optimization (PPO), that can leverage massive parallelism, with QD, and propose a new QD-RL method with these high-throughput simulators and on-policy training in mind.
-Our proposed Proximal Policy Gradient Arborescence (PPGA) algorithm yields a 4x improvement over baselines on the challenging humanoid domain.
+Training generally capable agents that thoroughly explore their environment and learn new and diverse skills is a long-term goal of robot learning.
+Quality Diversity Reinforcement Learning (QD-RL) is an emerging research area that blends the best aspects of both fields -- Quality Diversity (QD) provides a principled form of exploration and produces collections of behaviorally diverse agents, while Reinforcement Learning (RL) provides a powerful performance improvement operator enabling generalization across tasks and dynamic environments.
+Existing QD-RL approaches have been constrained to sample efficient, deterministic \textit{off-policy} RL algorithms and/or evolution strategies, and struggle with highly stochastic environments.
+In this work, we, for the first time, adapt on-policy RL, specifically Proximal Policy Optimization (PPO), to the Differentiable Quality Diversity (DQD) framework and propose additional improvements over prior work that enable efficient optimization and discovery of novel skills on challenging locomotion tasks.
+Our new algorithm, Proximal Policy Gradient Arborescence (PPGA), achieves state-of-the-art results, including a 4x improvement in best reward over baselines on the challenging humanoid domain.